cs461-project/2048/submission/README.txt

     For DDQN: `python 2048_ddqn.py`
         - You can adjust the parameters by passing them as arguments.
 For example, you can run the Min-Max Tree Search algorithm with a depth of 3 via `python 2048_minmax.py --depth 3`.
         - To see the full list of parameters, you can run `python 2048_minmax.py --help`, `python 2048_mcts.py --help`, or `python 2048_ddqn.py --help`.

+# Contributions by each team member:
+Ceren Akyar: MCTS experiments, plotting & inferring the results Deniz Mert Dilaverler: Implementation of Min-Max Tree Search and its experiments Berk Çakar: Implementation of MCTS, DDQN algorithms Elifsena Öz: DDQN experiments, plotting & inferring the results İpek Öztaş: DDQN experiments, plotting & inferring the results

+# Overlapping parts with other course projects or research
+The algorithms we learned in classes were re-implemented.
+Additionally, our knowledge from the lectures helped us analyze the algorithms and their behaviors and interpret the plots.